 Several years later, Elaine and Joe sold their home, and the kennel with it, but the board was determined to have a kennel again some day, and so we began raising money for a new kennel.
 It took six determined years to raise enough support for a down-payment and we began looking for property upon which to raise a building.
 Elaine moved to Arizona to be near her family, Joe moved to Washington D.C. with his job, and Toni Duchi took over as new President of Nittany Greyhounds.

-Rooo Valley has given us enough space for 15-20 hounds, and for the last 4 years, we have found homes for hundreds of greyhounds, we have hosted events here, moved our annual picnic to the kennel, and have become a big part of the local community.
+Rooo Valley has given us enough space for 15-20 hounds, and since that time, we have found homes for 70 to 80 greyhounds each year.
+We have hosted events here, moved our annual picnic to the kennel, and have become a big part of the local community.

 Nittany continues with its mission of adopting retired racing greyhounds to loving homes.
 We are committed to our local community, to our events, to our adopters, and to our supporters and donors, and we thank everyone who has ever been involved for caring so much and helping us to continue helping these wonderful animals.